-With the season of Lent starting in two days, I’ve been narrowing down what I plan to give up for the 40 days leading up to Easter.
-With the help of my boyfriend, I’ve decided on two bad habits: Facebook and fingernail biting.
-These are both things that I do without thinking, and they both result in loss.
-Facebook costs me time and fingernail biting costs me… well my nails.
-Research tells us that it takes approximately 21 days for a pattern to transform into a habit.
-So by the time we reach April 16, I should no longer feel the need to anxiously pick at or chew my nails or surf through my Facebook newsfeed.
-I will have successfully conquered two negative habits through the art of discipline and sacrifice.
+With Lent starting in two days, I’ve narrowed down what I plan to give up.
+I’ve decided on two bad habits: Facebook and fingernail biting.
+I do both things without thinking and each cost me something.
+Facebook costs time and fingernail biting costs my nails (duh).
+Research says it takes 21 days to develop a habit, so when April 16 arrives I should no longer feel the need to pick at or chew my nails or surf through Facebook.
+Two negative habits will be conquered through discipline and sacrifice.

-If you were to ask a non-Catholic to associate a word or phrase with Lent, most would comment “A time to give something up like sweets or TV.”
-They wouldn’t be 100% wrong, Lent is a time of sacrifice, which accompanies the idea giving something up that you enjoy or have a habit of doing.
-In addition to sacrifice, Lent is a time of forgiveness.
-I find that the concept of forgiveness is becoming exceedingly more elusive these days.
-When someone screws up and says they’re sorry, half the time they don’t truly mean it.
-The two words float out of their mouth out of habit, and while the person on the receiving end may nod and say it’s ok.
-Have they really practiced the art of forgiveness?
+If you asked a non-Catholic to associate a phrase with Lent, most would say, “A time to give something up like sweets or TV.”
+They’re not 100% wrong, Lent is a time of sacrifice, which means giving up something that you enjoy.
+Lent is also about forgiveness.
+Forgiveness is becoming less meaningful.
+When someone screws up and says they’re sorry, half the time they don’t even mean it.
+The words float out of their mouth out of habit.
+While the offended may nod and say it’s ok.
+Have they really practiced forgiveness?
 Not quite.

-I have never been a skilled forgiver.
-I’m guilty of uttering the words – it’s ok – after being hurt or wronged by someone.
-By speaking that faulty, immediate response, I’m depriving myself and the sinner the time to reflect on the committed transgression.
-A fake line of forgiveness does not do either of us any favors.
-I think the most important element to understand is time.
-Even though God can forgive us in a single breath, we do not have that divine ability.
+I’ve never been skilled at forgiving.
+I’m guilty of saying “It’s ok” after being hurt or wronged, and when I do that I’m depriving myself and the offender time to reflect on the transgression.
+A fake line of forgiveness doesn’t help anyone.
+The key is time.
+Even though God forgives us in a single breath, we don’t have that ability.
 We require time to pray, reflect and listen to the Holy Spirit.